 Our operations have also been negatively affected by a range of external factors related to the COVID-19 pandemic that are not within our control.
 For example, many cities, counties, states, and even countries have imposed or may impose a wide range of restrictions on the physical movement of our employees, partners and customers to limit the spread of COVID-19, including physical distancing, travel bans and restrictions, closure of non-essential business, quarantines, work-from-home directives and shelter-in-place orders.
 These measures have caused, and are continuing to cause, business slowdowns or shutdowns in affected areas, both regionally and worldwide.
-If the COVID-19 pandemic has a substantial impact on the productivity of our employees and partners, or a continued substantial impact on the ability of our customers to purchase our offerings, our results of operations and overall financial performance may be harmed.
+If the COVID-19 pandemic has a substantial impact on the productivity of our employees and partners, or a continued substantial impact on the ability of our essential performance may be harmed.